thebestmensch/posts/2017-08-15-database-source-control-sqitch.md

 <br/>

-<i>If you enjoyed this article, please help out with a like, a share, or a comment.
-It fuels my focus to write more of it, thanks!</i>
+*If you enjoyed this article, please help out with a like, a share, or a comment.
+It fuels my focus to write more of it, thanks!*

 <br/>